 Based on everything we know about bipolar and pregnancy, the plan should be detailed and specific, so there is a definite strategy planned for each week - for example resuming lithium in week 9 is there are signs of relapse.

-The issues for pregnant women undergoing lithium bipolar treatment are mainly about timing:
+The issues for pregnant women using lithium to treat bipolar are mainly about timing:

 1. LITHIUM AT THE TIME OF CONCEPTION: There are no known negative consequences to the fetus if the father or mother were taking lithium at the time of conception.